 How to make ranch roasted chickpeas?

-- Place a parchment paper liner or silicone liner on a rimmed baking sheet.
-Spray it lightly with non-stick spray (avocado oil)
+- Place a parchment paper liner or silicone liner (affiliate) on a rimmed baking sheet.
+Spray it lightly with non-stick spray (avocado oil).
+Add the coated chickpeas.

-- Pour the chickpeas onto the baking sheet and put in a preheated 450F oven for 25 minutes.
+- Place the chickpeas in a preheated 450F oven for 25 minutes.

 - Turn the oven off but don’t take out the chickpeas.
 Let sit for 15 minutes